tr-igem/esmuflily/docs/internals-metadata.md

         {... k: v ...}   ->   (... (k . v) ...)

-    Like #t but stores the key-value pair in `ekmd:defaults` replacing the default value for k or adding a new entry.
+    Like #t but stores the key-value pair in `ekmd:defaults` replacing the value for k or adding a new entry.
     Used for members of "engravingDefaults".

 *   `#\c`